Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

-I am also writing a book, based on a part of my doctoral research, about the craze for film acting in inter-war Britain.
+I am also writing a book, based on part of my doctoral research, about the craze for film acting in inter-war Britain.
 This is due to be published by I.B.
 Tauris in 2015.

 Other aspects of my doctoral research have been published, or are forthcoming, in journal articles and book chapters.
 My article 'How to Become a Bioscope Model' won the 2010 Projection Box Essay Award for new research into British popular visual culture.